overwolf/overwolf.github.io/docs/api/overwolf-games-inputTracking.md

 > Fired when a mouse key has been released.

-The event information includes whether the left or white mouse button was clicked (button), x and y coordinates (x, y) and a boolean stating whether the keypress was in the game or on an Overwolf widget (onGame).
+The event information includes whether the left or right mouse button was clicked (button), x and y coordinates (x, y) and a boolean stating whether the keypress was in the game or on an Overwolf widget (onGame).

 #### Event Data Example: Success